 Portrait by Donna Granata - 2011

-Often, after meeting Carlisle Cooper, one is amazed at his avant-garde painting style.
+Often, after meeting Carlisle Cooper, one was amazed at his avant-garde painting style.
 You would expect him, as a Southern gentleman, to have a very traditional approach to his work.

-In reality, he is one of the finest colorists I have ever experienced.
-Mr. Cooper (as he is known to his legion of students) has been teaching and inspiring artists at Ventura College for more than 40 years.
-His paintings incorporate the perplexity of man’s relationship to Truth and the problem of man’s soul-psyche remaining individualistic and triumphant over the mechanized and computerized era in which we find ourselves.
-He believes that art’s important role in this era is what it has always been in history - to reveal man to himself.
+In reality, he was one of the finest colorists I have ever experienced.
+Mr. Cooper (as he is known to his legion of students) taught and inspired artists at Ventura College for more than 40 years.
+His paintings incorporated the perplexity of man’s relationship to Truth and the problem of man’s soul-psyche remaining individualistic and triumphant over the mechanized and computerized era in which we find ourselves.
+He believed that art’s important role in this era is what it has always been in history - to reveal man to himself.